Amy Lee: Early life and musical start

-During her pre-teen years, Lee's family moved to many places, including West Palm Beach, Florida and Rockford, Illinois, eventually settling in Little Rock, Arkansas.
+During her pre-teen years, Lee's family moved to many places, including West Palm Beach, Florida, and Rockford, Illinois, eventually settling in Little Rock, Arkansas.
 When her family moved to Little Rock, Lee had a lot of pent-up "negativity".
 In Little Rock, she attended Pulaski Academy, a private college preparatory school, starting in junior high.
 She described the school as a "weird fit" for her, where she was a loner for a while, and experienced bullying for dressing differently, which she would later embrace during high school.
 Lee found solace in writing, and joining the school choir helped her slowly gain confidence in her voice.
-She was initially insecure as a singer, and only used singing as a vehicle for her writing.
-A self-described "choir nerd", Lee became president of her high school's choir, and wrote a choir piece called "Listen to the Rain", which the choir teacher liked and asked her to direct.
+She was in the alto section of her choir.
+Lee was initially insecure as a singer, and only used singing as a vehicle for her writing.
+A self-described "choir nerd", she became president of her high school's choir, and wrote a choir piece called "Listen to the Rain", which the choir teacher liked and asked her to direct.
 The piece was performed by the choir in graduation.

 Originally wanting to focus on classical or film score composing, Lee's plan changed as her "tastes got darker".
-In late childhood and throughout her teens, she listened to a variety of musical styles, including alternative music, grunge, hard rock, industrial music, death metal, groove metal, and electronica artists like Bjork and Portishead.
+In late childhood and throughout her teens, she listened to a variety of musical styles, including alternative music, grunge, hard rock, industrial music, death metal, groove metal, and electronica artists like Björk and Portishead.
 Lee's earliest memory of wanting to fuse various musical genres, especially contrasting styles, was when she was training in classical piano and noticed that a "real shreddy" section of a composition from Baroque composer Bach resembled heavy metal.
 She found "so many similarities to be drawn, almost more so the further out you go on both sides".

 Lee's extra-curricular activities involved working on music, playing music with others from school, and freelance painting.
 She spent most of her free time making music at her house late at night.
-By age 13, Lee was inspired to form her own band.
+By age 13, Lee was inspired to form her own band, her musical vision for it being a fusion of her diverse musical tastes including cinematic and classical music, alternative, metal, and electronic music.
 In 1994, she met budding guitarist Ben Moody when she was 13 at a Christian youth camp; when others in the camp were playing sports, she played piano and he played acoustic guitar and she thought they could play music together.
 Lee thinks what drew them together at the time was that they "didn't fit in that well" and were "out of [their] element in this silly camp environment."